martint17r/lolligagger-elite-c/README.md

-# elite-c v2 holder
+# elite-c holder

-This is a elite-c v2 holder for the lolligagger tray mount for [Joshua Shreves Dactyl Manuform python port](https://github.com/joshreve/dactyl-keyboard) if you enable ```controller_mount_type = 'EXTERNAL'```.
+This is a elite-c v4 holder for the lolligagger tray mount for [Joshua Shreves Dactyl Manuform python port](https://github.com/joshreve/dactyl-keyboard) if you enable ```controller_mount_type = 'EXTERNAL'```.

-This is a work in progress, the elite-c does not fit yet!

 ## Printing